 As a country, we love pets and receiving or giving a pet for Christmas is a very popular gift.
 But the sad truth is that after the Christmas trees go down, these Christmas presents sometimes end up dumped and/or left in animal shelters not long after the festive season.
-The RSPCA received 131,525 animals during the 2011–2012 financial year, with over a third of those animals eventually having to be euthanized.1
+The RSPCA received 131,525 animals during the 2011–2012 financial year, with over a third of those animals eventually having to be euthanized.

-A pet is for life and with some pets living up to 14 years2, this is well after children grow up and leave the family home.
 Before you buy a surprise pet for your family or friends this year, here are some top considerations.

 1. Can you afford to keep a pet?

 There are more costs to consider than just the initial costs of buying a pet plus micro chipping and de-sexing.
 There are weekly costs such as food, bedding and vet costs.
 As vet costs continue to rise, one expense not to ignore is the increasingly popular pet insurance.
 Also note that different breeds of animals will have different costs, obviously larger breeds will need more food than smaller breeds.
 However you also need to consider the increased likelihood of certain conditions and diseases associated with certain breeds.

 2. Pets need dedicated time

 pet needs your time and care to keep it healthy and happy.
 Large and energetic dogs need to be taken for a walk every day to get enough exercise and be stimulated so that it doesn’t become bored.
 A bored animal will become anxious and destructive if it doesn’t have the opportunity to burn off excess energy.
 Certain breeds of dogs may also need extra exercise or training.
 Cats also need to be able to spend time with you to keep the bond strong.